UWM Field: History

 In the park's first season it served all three teams as their home field, averaging 3,200 fans per game with over 200,000 fans total.
 Since its second season, it has also served as the home field for the Westside Woolly Mammoths.

 The field served as the home of the NAIA Marygrove College Mustangs baseball team until athletics were dropped in December 2017.
 In addition, the park hosted an NCAA game in April 2017.
 The field now serves as the home of the NAIA Lawrence Technological University Blue Devils.

+In 2026, the field was renamed "UWM Field" as part of a rebranding and naming rights partnership with United Wholesale Mortgage.

 Venue

 The stadium has a total capacity of 4,500 fans, with 2,000 box seats between first and third base.
 It features 7 founder's level suites, 5 dugout suites, 12 patio suites, 4 picnic areas, and a grass berm.
 The ballpark also features a restaurant and bar on the concourse behind home plate.

 In the right field corner there is a wiffle ball field and a playground.

 The field has extremely wide foul territories, and a concert quality speaker system, allowing it to host other sports and events in the future.

 Before the USPBL's second season, the stadium added 3 new bars, a concert stage in right field, and many new menu items.